Zhytou/IELTS-Notes/writing/ielts writing task 2.md

     Regarding potential solutions, those countries which face famine need to introduce more agricultural specialists and advanced technology to rationally take advantage of the limited resource.
 Consequently, super seeds and plants can be invented which could stand against undesirable natural conditions even if they are not blessed with good weather conditions.
 Finally, it is essential to tackle climate change with immediate effect.
 Otherwise, it will impact the whole world in a negative way.

     In conclusion, poor cultivating conditions, inability to utilize new technology, and climate change together lead to hunger in some places around the world, but the government can introduce more agricultural specialists and advanced technology to improve the situation.

 题目

-    剑雅10-3
-    Countries are becoming more and more similar because people are able to buy the same products anywhere in the world.
-    Do you think this is a positive or negative development?
-    Give reasons for your answer and include any relevant examples from your own knowledge or experience.

-答案

-    It is true that countries are losing their own unique characteristics and having more in common as a result of easy access to the same products anywhere in the world with the development and globalization of the economy.
-In my opinion, there are both strengths and weaknesses, but I think it is a positive development.

-    When it comes to the disadvantages, the similarity of countries can lead to a loss of culture.
-For instance, some traditions and habits may disappear, because they are losing their soil.

-    With the help of the globalized economy, it can be convenient and practical for people to live in a different country, because they are able to purchase similar items from a different place.
-For instance, international students may feel less homesick thanks to the easy access to familar food or products.
-In addition to this, students may

-    In conclusion,

-题目